 The craft legends at Sierra Nevada have created a real competitor with this coffee stout.
 It’s a bittersweet affair, made with cold brew coffee and some rich and nutty malt options.
 The result is a balanced beer with caramel and dark chocolate notes.

 Made from Colombian Giraldo coffee from southern California’s Klatch Roasting, Claremont’s take is invitingly spicy.
 Try it in a tulip glass to really take in the aromatics or pair it with some nutty biscotti after dinner.

-Part of the Houston brewery’s icon series, the blue is a chocolate milk stout featuring Mexican chocolate tablets from area chef Hugo Ortega.
-It’s sweet, but dialed-in thanks to a one-two counterpunch of bitterness thrown by the hops and coffee.
+Part of the Houston brewery’s Icon series, the blue is a chocolate milk stout featuring Mexican chocolate tablets from area chef Hugo Ortega.
+It’s sweet, but dialed-in thanks to a one-two counterpunch of bitterness thrown by the hops and the coffee.
 And at 5.6% ABV, that punch won’t leave you floored.